sealuzh/PerformanceHat/readme.md

 ### Requirements

-Please make sure you have [Maven](https://maven.apache.org/) installed on your system and have a distribution of the [Eclipse IDE](https://eclipse.org/downloads/).
+Please make sure you have at least [Maven](https://maven.apache.org/) version 3.1 installed on your system and have a distribution of the [Eclipse IDE](https://eclipse.org/downloads/).

 ### Building